curlyzik/nextjs-world-stats/README.md

 # World Statistics web app
-This shows the stats of countries round the world.
+A web app that shows the stats of countries round the world.
 Built with [restcountries.eu](https://restcountries.eu/), Nextjs and Tailwind